nekomeowww/reproduction_recursive_generic_type_issue/README.md

 # recursive generic type reproduction

-This repository showed how to reproduce the compiler unexpected behavior, or issue, bug when embedding a struct that has a field to reference the outer struct by using generic recursively, the compiler will complain `fatal error: all goroutines are asleep - deadlock!` or behave unexpectedly in all different ways.
+This repository showed how to reproduce the compiler unexpected behavior, or issue, bug when embedding a struct that has a field to reference the outer struct by using generic recursively: the compiler will complain `fatal error: all goroutines are asleep - deadlock!` or behave unexpectedly in all different ways.

 Well I could understand the limitations of the current implementation for generics and the "should avoid" with recursive type embedding, but I still think this is a issue that the compiler or documentation should address when user attempts to do so.
-Especially it runs successfully and within the expectation when you change the package of `main_test.go` into `recursive_generic_type_issue_reproduction` without the `_test` prefix, you, as being a Golang developer, might only find out what has been wrong after you released the library without the `_test` test packages test included.
+Especially it runs successfully and within the expectation when you change the package of `main_test.go` into `recursive_generic_type_issue_reproduction` without the `_test` prefix.
+You, as being a Golang developer, might only find out what has been wrong after you released the library without the `_test` test packages test included and caused the compiler issue and complains for all your users.

 Even though such unexpected behavior could be resolved by `GOEXPERIMENT=nounified` flag[^1] and reported rarely, it's still a bit confusing for users to understand what's going on.
 At least it jammed me for a while.

 ## Behaviors